jphmrst/PLC/index.md

 ## Incomplete

-Pairs, maps in vfp

 ### Imperative programming
   - Imp: A small imperative language, and its operational semantics
-  - Equiv: What does it mean for imperative programs to be equivalent
+  - Equiv: What does it mean for two imperative programs to be equivalent?
   - Hoare: A compositional semantics for imperative programs
   - Step: An alternative operational semantics
   - Additional topics to be posted